zaphosting/docs/docs/fivem-deletecache.md

 ### Accessing via FTP

 Fistly, you need to connect to your server using FTP.
-If you are not familiar with using FTP, we recommend you to have a look at the [FTP file access](gameserver-ftpaccess.md) guide.
+If you are not familiar with using FTP, we recommend you to have a look at the [Access via FTP](gameserver-ftpaccess.md) guide.

 ![image](https://screensaver01.zap-hosting.com/index.php/s/EnZBzf2TWoQCQGp/preview)